Department of Human Studies

 Kinesiology Programs

-Students majoring in Kinesiology may choose from three concentrations: teacher certification, exercise bioenergetics, exercise science, and fitness leadership.
+Students majoring in Kinesiology may choose from four concentrations: teacher certification, exercise bioenergetics, exercise science, and sports physiology & performance.
 The teacher certification program prepares students for entry into teaching positions in grades P-12.
 The exercise bioenergetics program prepares students for academic, industry, and research careers in the areas of clinical nutrition, sports nutrition, research in human health and disease, human performance, and aging.
 The exercise science program prepares students for graduate work in exercise physiology or health related careers such as physical therapy and occupational therapy.
-The fitness leadership program prepares students to be fitness leaders in fitness centers, clinics, or industrial settings.
+The sports physiology & performance program prepares students to be fitness leaders in fitness centers, clinics, or industrial settings.

 Kinesiology Major: Teacher Certification